-Stacy Royster is the CTO/Director of Technology for Opelika City Schools in Opelika, Alabama.
-She has been in the education field for the past 20 years serving as both a high school mathematics teacher and Director of Technology for the district.
-The experience she gained throughout the 13 years in the classroom has provided her great insight on how to best support teaching and learning within her district.
+Stacy Royster is the PowerSchool Program Coordinator for the Alabama State Department of Education.
+She is the former CTO/Director of Technology for Opelika City Schools in Opelika, Alabama.
 Her innovative technology integration methods have led to multiple opportunities to speak at local, national, and international events.
 She holds a master's degree in secondary mathematics education from Auburn University and holds the Chief Technology Officer Certification from the statewide organization Alabama Leaders in Educational Technology (ALET).
-She currently co-facilitates the CTO certification program for the organization and works to prepare technology directors across the state for their role as a CTO.

-Dr. Matthew X. Joseph is currently the Director of Curriculum, Instruction, and Assessment in Leicester Public Schools.
-He has been a school and district leader in many capacities in public education over his 27 years in the field.
-Experiences include Director of Digital Learning and Innovation, elementary school principal, classroom teacher, and district professional development specialist.
-His master's degree is in special education and his Ed.D. in Educational Leadership from Boston College.
-Follow him on Twitter @matthewxjoseph, visit his website at mxjspeaker.com or visit his blog: techinnovation.live.
+Dr. Matthew X. Joseph is currently the Director of Evaluation, Supervision, Mentoring, and Hiring in Brockton Public Schools.
+He is also the CEO of X-Factor EDU consulting and publishing.
+He has been a school and district leader in many capacities in public education over his 28 years in the field.
+Follow him on Twitter @matthewxjoseph and visit his website at https://mxjedu.net.
 He is also a regular contributor to Tech & Learning.

 Presently Director of IT for the Township of Union Public Schools, Sandra Paul previously was a computer science and business education teacher.
 She was awarded administrator of the year by NJASL in 2007, a finalist for the 2014 Bammy Awards for Support Staff, and named in the Top 30 Technologists, Transformers and Trailblazers 2015.
-She served as the chairperson for Technology Advocacy for NJAET, co-chairperson for CoSN- NJ, Board member of NJGMIS, Chairperson CoSN-NJ member, contributor of Sustainable Jersey Digital Schools Program, contributor to Future Ready Technology Leadership, contributor to Tech and Learning journal, and an organizer for EdcampNJ.
+She served as the chairperson for Technology Advocacy for NJAET, co-chairperson for CoSN- NJ, Board member of NJGMIS, Chairperson CoSN-NJ member, has contributed to Sustainable Jersey Digital Schools Program and Future Ready Technology Leadership, and is an organizer for EdcampNJ.

 Diane Doersch is a former classroom teacher, Director of Technology, and Chief Technology and Information Officer of a large Wisconsin school district.
 She is currently Director of Technology for the Verizon Innovative Learning Schools Initiative at Digital Promise.
 Diane also serves on the CoSN Board of Directors, Northeast Wisconsin Women in Technology, and EquityEdu.

-Rudy Blanco is the Director of Entrepreneurship and Gaming for The DreamYard Project and Founder of The Bronx Gaming Network based out of The Bronx, NY.
-Blanco has managed and overseen several initiatives related to the exposure and use of technology for learning, career pathways exploration and development.
-The work that Blanco does with DreamYard is based around the premise that the video game industry is vast, creative, technical and rapidly growing with very little to no representation for BIPOC, queer and women gamers both on and off screen.
-Post-Covid and with the national shift towards online learning and education, Blanco has shifted the work to focus more on the development of safe and inclusive online environments that represent all gamers.
+Rudy Blanco is the Director of Entrepreneurship and Gaming for The DreamYard Project and Founder of The Bronx Gaming Network based out of The Bronx, New York.
+His DreamYard work is based around the premise that the video game industry is rapidly growing with very little to no representation for BIPOC, queer, and women gamers both on and off screen.
+Blanco also focuses on the development of safe and inclusive online environments that represent all gamers.

 Chris Aviles is a STEM teacher, edtech specialist, and president of Garden State Esports.
 He is also a regular contributor to Tech & Learning.

-Maria by traditional accounts is an outsider from the Bio-Tech field who found a second career in education, as a teacher of 11 years, counselor, AP, Principal and advanced through administrative positions as a Director of English Language Learners, Assistant Superintendent of Curriculum and Instruction, a California superintendent, an educational consultant for the Puerto Rico Department of Education Hurricane Maria Recovery efforts, and now as the Executive Director for the National Association of Latino Administrators and Superintendents in DC.
+Coming from the Bio-Tech field, Dr. Armstrong found a second career in education, as a teacher of 11 years, counselor, AP, Principal and advanced through administrative positions as a Director of English Language Learners, Assistant Superintendent of Curriculum and Instruction, a California superintendent, an educational consultant for the Puerto Rico Department of Education Hurricane Maria Recovery efforts, and now as the Executive Director for the National Association of Latino Administrators and Superintendents in Washington, D.C.

-Frank is the Supervisor of Technology for the Linwood Public School District (Pre-K-8) in Southern New Jersey.
-He advises and contributes to educational technology publications as well as speaks regionally and nationaly about educational innovation and instructional technology.
+Frank is the Supervisor of Technology for the Linwood Public School District (Pre-K-8) in New Jersey.
+He advises and contributes to educational technology publications as well as speaks regionally and nationally about educational innovation and instructional technology.

-Jon Castelhano is currently the Executive Director of Technology for the Gilbert Public School District in Gilbert, AZ.
-Jon is a seasoned educator with over 20 years in educational technology and 26 years in public education.
-He oversees all technology needs at Gilbert Public Schools including a successful 7-12 grade 1:1 initiative, and a technology services team dedicated to the students and staff of the district.
+Jon Castelhano is currently the Executive Director of Technology for the Gilbert Public School District in Gilbert, Arizona.
+Jon is a seasoned educator with more than 20 years in educational technology and 26 years in public education.
+He oversees all technology needs at Gilbert Public Schools, including a successful grades 7-12 1-to-1 initiative, and a technology services team dedicated to the students and staff of the district.